ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is ......
+Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is Text

 ## Communication Procedures

-1. How will your team communicate?
+1. Each class we will meet in person to discuss changes and activities for that day and/or week.
+The default method of remote communication is text for any needs, help, comments, etc.

-2. How will you handle instructor correspondence?
-Who is responsible?
-How will that be communicated with/back to the group?
+2. If direct communication with the professor is required, the entire group will be present.
+If only one person needs to speak to the professor, Gael Chavez will be the group's spokesperson and responsible for informing them of the discussion.

 ## Meeting Schedule